HowardOhMyGod/Connect-Four/README.md

 #Why we develop this game

-  1.We love to play chess
+  1.We love playing chess
   2.AlphaGo just defeated human
   3.We also want to creat an AI to defeat human
   4.This game recall us our childhood

 #We want to improve